-with effect from either the date the order for variation of the trust was made or such earlier date as to the Court seems fit.

-(9) To achieve the settlor's tax objectives in relation to any jurisdiction to which the trust or settlor may be subject, the Court may vary the terms of a trust in a manner that is not contrary to the settlor's probable intention.
-The Court may provide that the variation has retroactive effect.

-(10) An application under Article 40(6) may be made by the settlor, the trustee, the beneficiary or the guardian or representative of a beneficiary who is a minor, incapacitated, unascertained or unborn.
+- with effect from either the date the order for variation of the trust was made or such earlier date as to the Court seems fit. - (9) To achieve the settlor's tax objectives in relation to any jurisdiction to which the trust or settlor may be subject, the Court may vary the terms of a trust in a manner that is not contrary to the settlor's probable intention.
+The Court may provide that the variation has retroactive effect. - (10) An application under Article 40(8) may be made by the settlor, the trustee, a beneficiary or the guardian or representative of a beneficiary who is a minor, incapacitated, unascertained or unborn. - (11) The terms of a trust may provide that if at any time the trust property includes any property which by reason of the law of the United Arab Emirates or any other specified jurisdiction may be held only by a national of that country the only persons who may be a trustee, protector or beneficiary under the trust are nationals of that jurisdiction at that time, and may further provide that such provision may not be varied or revoked. - (12) If the terms of a trust contain an irrevocable provision of the type referred to in Article 40(11), notwithstanding any other provision of this Law (including Article 9(1)), that provision may not be varied or revoked.